HPSCTerrSys/.github/profile/README.md

 **Implications from using Git and Git submodules**

-- A SimExp is usually stored also on a repository hub, as a dedicated [git repository](https://github.com/orgs/HPSCTerrSys/teams/simulation-experiments/repositories).
+- A SimExp is usually stored also on a repository hub, as a dedicated [Git repository](https://github.com/orgs/HPSCTerrSys/teams/simulation-experiments/repositories).
 - A SimExp Git repository contains a ready-to-use SimExp, which may be \*installed\* to "reproduce" (as close as possible, depending on the compute hard- and software environments) that very simulation or serve as a test case or benchmark or a template and starting point for a new SimExp.
 (E.g., the [TSMP2 workflow engine](https://github.com/HPSCTerrSys/TSMP2_workflow-engine) features a EURO-CORDEX-type, EUR-12 model domain, ERA5-driven evaluation run with TSMP2 in climate mode.)
 - Changes in the Git submodules are tracked in the respective Git repositories of the Git submodules (a submodule in the parent SimExp is just a pointer (i.e., a specific Git commit hash) from the parent SimExp Git repository to another Git repository), but they appear as commits in the SimExp Git history. (`git submodule status --recursive`)